 Use of Derivatives

 MassDOT will maintain a Swap Policy.
 Use of derivatives must comply with the terms of the Swap Policy then in effect.
 The Swap Policy is reviewed by the Finance and Audit Committee and adopted by the Board.
-Bond counsel and MassDOT’s swap advisor also will be consulted in the event MassDOT is considering entering into, amending or terminating any swap or other derivative or hedging transaction.
+Bond counsel and MassDOT’s swap advisor also will be consulted in the event MassDOT is considering entering into, amending, or terminating any swap, hedging transaction, or other derivative.

 Post-Issuance Compliance, Post-Sale Monitoring, Management, Compliance

+In accordance with SEC Rule 15c2-12, MassDOT will provide for the timely filing of annual information, audited financial statements, and significant event notices.

 MassDOT will maintain an adequate system of internal controls to provide compliance with applicable laws, rules, regulations, and covenants associated with outstanding debt.
-Annual calendars will be maintained identifying due dates for key financial activities including, but not limited to, schedules for debt service payments, certificates of revenue sufficiency, maintenance of insurance, evaluation of the condition of credit and liquidity facilities and continuing disclosure commitments.
+Annual calendars will be maintained identifying due dates for key financial activities including, but not limited to: schedules for debt service payments, certificates of revenue sufficiency, maintenance of insurance, evaluation of the condition of credit and liquidity facilities, and continuing disclosure commitments.
 MassDOT will also maintain compliance with arbitrage rebate and other post-issuance tax compliance requirements, completing all calculations, filings, and payments with the IRS in a timely manner.

 MassDOT management constantly monitors current debt coverage ratios and future debt coverage ratios to make sure they are in compliance with covenants stipulated in the Trust Agreement.
 The MHS ratios are as follows: